Sarayed/Sarayed.github.io/_pages/markdown.md

 ## Tips and hints

-* Name a file ".md" to have it render in markdown, name it ".html" to render in HTML.
+* Name a file ".md" to have it render in About, name it ".html" to render in HTML.
 * Go to the [commit list](https://github.com/academicpages/academicpages.github.io/commits/master) (on your repo) to find the last version Github built with Jekyll.
   * Green check: successful build
   * Orange circle: building